UMCG-CVI/SEQUOIA/README.md

 > Note: do NOT change the last six arguments as these are settings for the model

+## Visualization tool
+If you would like to see an example of the output of our visualization tool, go to the Images map.
+It contains two .html files that open an interactive ParaView Glance tool.
+Here you see an example of the CT calcium distribution and PET tracer distribution meshes given as output of the visualization tool.

 ### Acknowlegdements
 We have used the Hausdorff distance from: https://github.com/google-deepmind/surface-distance/tree/master